-- 1. LEA marks students with the most significant cognitive disabilities using the 1% flag within UTREx: These students will be rostered to take UAA/DLM. - 2.
-LEA administers the UAA and DLM. - 3.
-LEA scores the UAA locally, DLM is scored externally. - 4.
-USBE asks LEAs to submit the UAA scores by the end of the school year; DLM scores are delivered directly to USBE. - 5.
-USBE merges UAA and DLM scores with student enrollment information from UTREx.
+- 1. The LEA marks students with the most significant cognitive disabilities using the 1% flag within UTREx: These students will be rostered to take DLM. - 2.
+The LEA administers the DLM. - 3.
+DLM scores are delivered directly to USBE. - 4.
+USBE merges DLM scores with student enrollment information from UTREx.

-In order for a UAA/DLM test to be considered countable, the following rules apply:
+In order for a DLM test to be included in participation, the following business rules apply:

-- 1. Students must have been enrolled for the full academic year (FAY); - 2.
-If a student was not flagged as 1% at any point during the school year, as indicated by data submitted to USBE through UTREx, the student is therefore not eligible to take the UAA/DLM; - a.
-In these cases, they are considered eligible for SAGE and count in participation rates and accountability calculations. - 3.
-If a student took both UAA/DLM and SAGE, the SAGE score is used in accountability; - 4.
-If a student was expected to test but has no SAGE or UAA/DLM test record, nor a participation code, USBE applies the participation code 101, did not test, (see Appendix A), and the test counts in participation but not in accountability calculations; - 5.
-In very few cases, if a student has a UAA/DLM test record and the 1% flag cannot be verified through a SCRAM record or UTREx submission, the test is removed.
+- Students must have been enrolled for the full academic year (FAY). - If a student was not flagged as 1% at any point during the school year, as indicated by data submitted to USBE through UTREx, the student is therefore not eligible to take the DLM. - o In these cases, they are considered eligible for RISE or UA+ and count in participation rates and accountability calculations. - If a student took both DLM and RISE/UA+, the RISE or UA+ score is used in accountability for participation and achievement. - If a student was expected to test but does not have a RISE, UA+, or DLM test record and no participation code, USBE applies the participation code 101, did not test, (see Appendix A).
+The test counts in participation but not in accountability calculations. - In very few cases, if a student has a DLM test record and the 1% flag cannot be verified through a SCRAM record or UTREx submission, the test is removed.